 Writing user feedback replies, you should always transfer a positive vibe.
 Never attack users even though if the feedback is rude.
 If there is an unappropriated user review, you can “report a concern” so it could get removed by Apple.

 It’s your job to defend your app and functionality – but do it in a positive way.
-When a missing feature was complained, you can, for example, point out if there is a workaround or that you are already working on new features.
+When a user complains about a missing feature, you can, for example, point out if there is a workaround or that you are already working on new features.

 Which impact user reviews can have on App Store Optimization